microbiome/OMA/24_clustering.md

 ##   2   3   3   3   3   3   3   3   3   3   3   3   3   3   3   3   3   3   3   1
 ```

 Next we can plot clusters.
-Commonly used plot is heatmap with annotations.
+Annotated heatmap is a common choice.

 ```r